steps-math/steps-math.github.io/src/notes/lecture-01.md

 ### Random Experiment

-An action or process that leads to one of several possible outcomes, where the result cannot be predicted in advance.
+A **random experiment** is an action or process that results in one outcome from a set of possible outcomes, but the exact result cannot be predicted in advance.

 ### Event